richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 1. **Users have access to Viva Engage services**

-   Viva Engage is enabled for the organization and users have access to Viva Engage services.
+   Viva Engage is enabled for the organization, and users have access to Viva Engage services.
 For the best Answers experience, we recommend that all organizations [install the Viva Engage app in Microsoft Teams](/viva/engage/setup#installing-viva-engage).

 2. **Viva Engage network is in Native Mode**

-   [Native Mode](overview-native-mode.md) is a state of a Viva Engage network where all users are in Microsoft Entra ID.
-All communities are Microsoft 365 groups and all files are stored in SharePoint Online.
+   [Native Mode](overview-native-mode.md) is the operating state of a Viva Engage network in which all users are in Microsoft Entra ID.
+All communities are Microsoft 365 groups, and all files are stored in SharePoint Online.
 This setup ensures that the service can appropriately apply topic permissions and management.
-For details, see the [guide to migrate](native-mode-guide.md) the network to Native Mode.
+For details, see [Viva Engage Native Mode: Step-by-step guide](native-mode-guide.md).

 3. **Topics migrated to Viva Engage**

    Answers enablement depends on topics migrating to a supported version of topics in Viva Engage.
 We are in the middle of a transition as Viva Topics will be retired in 2025.
-As part of that change, Viva Engage will no longer use Viva Topics or Lightweight Topics.
-Migrations are planned to complete in Spring 2025.
+As part of that change, Viva Engage no longer uses Viva Topics or Lightweight Topics.
+Topic migrations will complete in a similar time frame.
 [Learn more about the Viva Topics retirement](/microsoft-365/topics/changes-coming-to-topics?view=o365-worldwide&amp&preserve-view=true;WT.mc_id=M365-MVP-9501).

    Customers awaiting topics migration can request priority Answers enablement, which may include Native Mode support or topics migration.
 Contact your customer account manager or Microsoft Viva Engage support to file a support ticket.

 ## Compliance and Answers data

 By default, a group in Microsoft 365 backs up your Answers data.
 This group follows your organization’s default data [retention policies](/microsoft-365/compliance/retention-policies-yammer).
-The Answers backing group autoprovisions when the first question is posted or a question attachment is created.
-At the time of creation, all Microsoft 365 Global admins are assigned as owners of the backing group, which is called *Group for Answers in Viva Engage – DO NOT DELETE.*
+The Answers backing group auto-provisions when a user posts the first question in the group or creates a question attachment.
+At the time of creation, all Microsoft 365 Global admins are assigned as owners of the backing group, which is labeled *Group for Answers in Viva Engage – DO NOT DELETE.*

-Owners of the backing group should ensure that Answers remains compliant with network policies and doesn't get accidentally deleted.
-Admins can export data if you want to delete the backing group in Microsoft 365.
-Deletion of the backing group stops Answers from working.
+Backing group owners should ensure that Answers remains compliant with network policies and doesn't get accidentally deleted.
+Admins can export group data before deleting the backing group in Microsoft 365. **Deletion of the backing group stops Answers from working.**

 >[!NOTE]
 > You can recover a soft delete within 30 days.
 A hard delete results in *permanent* data loss.